knieriem/gomodsrv/Readme.md

 from your local Go installation to `./internal/go` resp. `./internal/go.cmd` directories.
 At least Go 1.13 is expected.

-For now, gomodsrv can be run without arguments;
+Gomodsrv can be run without arguments;
 a configuration file $HOME/lib/gomodsrv.ini has to be created with the following contents:

 	vcs-module-roots